 In Soho, the famous pizza haunt run by Pizza Pilgrims is only dog friendly on the terrace now and thanks to reader Ellen (see detailed comment below), we know the Dean Street says all branches are dog friendly but not all staff are aware and turn people with small dogs down.
 She says she goes to Detox Kitchen in Carnaby which doesn’t have a problem with a small dog.
-Recently opened The Good Egg will also welcome dogs.
+The Good Egg in Kingly Court will also welcome dogs.

 Other good spots in the neighborhood are Duck and Rice (downstairs in Pub only), Sun and 13 Cantons (go for the rotating kitchen residencies), Gelupo for Gelato says small dogs are OK and Tsujiri Matcha House.
 Polpo and Vinoteca should be dog friendly across London, they are for sure in their Soho branch.
 We also had dinner at Mele e Pere in Soho last year, with Amber.
 Slightly east, in Clerkenwell, Stevie Parle’s beautiful Palatino is, as his other restaurants, dog friendly.

-In Covent Garden, cute dog store Bow Wow is a posh boutique for your beloved pooch (yes, £70 for a leather harness) while H&M off Long Acre will allow you to buy yourself some fashion with the pooch next to you providing fashion advice.
+In Covent Garden, cute dog store Bow Wow is a posh boutique for your beloved pooch (yes, £70 for a leather harness) while H&M behind Neal Street will allow you to buy yourself some fashion with the pooch next to you providing fashion advice.
 On Short Gardens Italian ice cream parlour Scoop will also allow small sized dogs inside.
 Dr Marten’s store on Neal Street allows dogs inside, while Zara on Long Acre and Mango (with a very unfriendly store manager) on Neal St do not (however Zara Kings Road branch does).
-Elegant hotel Rosewood is also dog friendly so I am hoping to visit soon.
+Elegant hotel Rosewood is also dog friendly (in High Holborn)